wp-plugins/wp-ultra-simple-paypal-shopping-cart/readme.txt

 * Add feature : Add VAT to items
 * Add feature : shipping can be display as "Free"
 * Bugfix : th missing on cart
+= V4.3.6 =
+* Enhancement : add more class and id to the cart's html table